auth0/docs/articles/api/management/v2/user-search.md

 ### Wildcard Matching

-Search for all user start with "john"
+Search for all user names starting with "john"

 `name:"john*"`

-Search for users that start with "john" and ends with "smith"
+Search for user names that start with "john" and end with "smith"

 `name:"john*smith"`